 So after sailing 2 miles upwind, this would place me about 1000 ft ahead of a boat without this line, whose name I had now shortened to a ‘mikelin’ (and most easily pronounced ‘mik-a-lin’).

-These photos show two different ways to rig a mikelin to achieve the same result, and its effect on the foot camber.
-On the left is a loose foot-line with a central tension line to a cleat on the weather side, while on the right, is a simple but adjustable line, between the tack thimble and the jib clew.
+These images show two different ways to rig a mikelin to achieve the same result, and its effect on the foot camber.
+On the left is a loose foot-line with a central tension line to a cleat on the weather side, while on the right, is a sketch of the two options, with a direct adjustable line, between the tack thimble and the jib clew shown at the top.

 Once the jib sheets are released, the mikelin goes slack and just rolls up on the furler without problem.
 No, I do not rig it or need it in winds over about 8kts but it sure helps in the lower ones.
 Readers should try it and it should not be long before serious light-wind racers catch on to its advantage.
 In future, I plan to make new blade jibs for my W17 & W22 with a tab extending 25mm downwards at the clew, so that an attached mikelin does not foul with the foot when tacking.